This commercial breaks are going by faster than they've ever gone in my entire star-studded broadcast career.

 You bet.

-In light of how questionable this Imam is that the first World Trade Center bombing was planned at a mosque at Atlantic Avenue in Brooklyn.
+I think that Mayor Bloomberg and the rest of America needs to be reminded that, in light of how questionable this imam is, that the first World Trade Center bombing was planned at a mosque at Atlantic Avenue in Brooklyn, the Al-Farouk Mosque and Refugee Center.

-Uh it was are you sure it was a mosque in Brooklyn or New Jersey?
+It was, are you sure it was a mosque in Brooklyn or New Jersey?

-The mosques are some mosques are recruiting centers.
+The mosques are, some mosques are recruiting centers.

-I mean, there's no there's no question about it.
+I mean, there's no question about it.

-They thought we'd foil them and that was it.
+They thought we'd foil them, and that was it.

-In 93, they just learned that their attempted way to explode the thing with the underground garage wasn't going to bring down the tower, which was their objective, so they came back and did it a different way.
+In 93, they just learned that their attempted way to explode the thing with the underground garage wasn't going to bring down the tower, which was their objective.

 Correct.

-And but we still haven't learned that lesson.
+But we still haven't learned that lesson.

-No, a lot of us have.
+No, no, a lot of us have.

 No, no, no.

-And we have apparently no right in what he's doing.
+And we have apparently no right.

-A lot of us have, some don't want to.
+A lot of us have.

 Some don't want to learn.

-They're all people the liberals are the same.
+Liberals are the same.

 They're scared to death of our enemies.

-They're literally except of us.
+They're literally, except of us.

 They're scared to death.

-They will appease, they will do anything.
+They will do anything.

-They will do any.
+They will do anything.

-Don't blame us, don't hurt us.
+Don't blame us.

 We're not your problem.